The campus phone system is out-of-service. Internet and email have not been impacted.

 Board Certified Art Therapist

 Jaime has worked in the mental health field for over 15 years, serving in community mental health, private practice, and academia.
 As a Board Certified Art Therapist, she is passionate about the powerful role creativity can serve in healing and the personal wisdom one can gain through art-making.
 Jaime approaches counseling as a collaborative process, working with clients to establish therapy goals, and often seeks ways to help increase healthy relationships and maximize community resources.
 Working from a cognitive-behavioral, solution-focused, and social justice lens, she strives to provide her clients with a warm and safe environment where personal exploration, skill building, and empowerment can thrive.
-Jaime loves to play sand volleyball, make art, hike, paddle board, and be outside with her family and her big dog Ziggy.

-• M.A.
-Psychology | Antioch University Seattle
+• M.A., Psychology | Antioch University Seattle

-• B.A.
-Human Development | University of California, San Diego
+• B.A., Human Development | University of California, San Diego

 Kendra